roppa/learning-go/README.md

 Then open to http://127.0.0.1:6060/ in your browser.

-## Packages
+## Packages/Libraries

-Grouping together code.
+A package, or library, groups together code which is utilised by another program.

 ## Types